markmarijnissen/website.js/README.md

 }
 ```

-* First, it inserts `sidebar-layout.html` in the #layout element.
-* Then, it inserts `navigation.html` and the `blog-about-js.md` in the #sidebar and #content elements.

-You can write a custom renderer as follows:
+You can write a custom Render plugin as follows:

 ```javascript
 var MyCustomRenderer = {